Sustainable Terra Cotta

 Posted On: June 5, 2020

 Ludowici and Terreal North America offer insight into terra cotta’s sustainable design with Green Build & Design Magazine.
 Our recent feature in gb&d’s summer 2020 issue highlights our Tyler Arboretum Edible Gardens Center project, completed with DIGSAU Architects and Gillespie Contracting.
 Tyler Arboretum’s mission was to use natural resources to stimulate an understanding of the living world, which inspired the primary exterior of the classroom building to be terra cotta.
-Read on below… Sustainable terra cotta
+Read on below… Sustainable Terra Cotta

 By Sarah Treleaven | Photo Credit: Halkin Mason Photography